open-mmlab/mmcv/README.md

 If you face some installation issues, CUDA related issues or RuntimeErrors, you may first refer to this [Trouble Shooting Page](https://mmcv.readthedocs.io/en/latest/trouble_shooting.html).

+## Contributing

+We appreciate all contributions to improve MMDetection.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.